1. To facilitate manuscript recovery by providing researchers with free access to multispectral technology.

 Multispectral imaging was first applied to manuscript recovery by the team working on the Archimedes Palimpsest Project.
 We work closely with many of the original scientists from this groundbreaking project including Roger Easton and Keith Knox.
 As part of the Lazarus Project, these scientists and others continue to perform ground breaking research at top libraries and institutions around the world including Cambridge, the Beineke Library, the New York Public Library, the National Library of Wales, and many more.

 Our model is a pedagogical model.
-We help train and work with students at the University of Mississippi.
+We help train and work with students at the University of Rochester.
 Graduate students in the Department of English now write dissertations based on materials not seen this clearly in hundreds of years.
-Honors students at the Sally McDonald Barksdale Honors College have the opportunity to travel with the Lazarus Project, learn developing Digital Humanities techniques and include first-hand, original research in their honor’s theses.
+Students at the have the opportunity to travel with the Lazarus Project, learn developing Digital Humanities techniques and include first-hand, original research in their honor’s theses.